mlederbauer/awesome-matchem-datasets/README.md

 ---

-## How to Use

-- Explore datasets by domain or data type using the tables below
-- Click the **access links** to explore or download the data
-- Sort/filter by quality, size, and suitability for ML models
-- Fork the repo and submit a pull request to add new datasets

----

 ## Contributing

 Want to add a new dataset or improve metadata?

 1. Fork the repository
 2. Edit the appropriate dataset list or add a new entry
-3. Submit a pull request with a brief description and source
+3. Submit a pull request with a brief description and download link OR
-4. Use the following fields:
-   - Dataset Name
-   - Domain
-   - Type (`Computational`, `Experimental`, `Literature-mined`)
-   - Size
-   - Access (Open/Restricted/Proprietary)
-   - Format (JSON, CSV, CIF, HDF5, SMILES, etc.)
-   - License
-   - Access Link
-   - Notes or Use Cases
+4. Submit as an issue
 ---

 ## Datasets